 - Injection peak If the "injection peak" does not match previous analyses, then a difference in flow rate is likely the cause - Peak shape Visually check if the peak shape is suitable.
-If it is not, refer to Peak shape - Temperature A higher or lower column temperature can lead to early or late eluting peaks.
+If it is not, refer to Peak Shape - Temperature A higher or lower column temperature can lead to early or late eluting peaks.
 Make sure to use the temperature control in the column oven.
-When using elevated temperatures, a pre-column heater is advised - Mobile phase Incorrect preparation of your mobile phase, e.g., a higher/lower organic content, changes in the buffer concentration or pH can lead to early or late eluting peaks.
+If the system temperature is different from the ambient temperature, consider using a pre column heater/cooler - Mobile phase Incorrect preparation of your mobile phase, e.g. a higher/lower organic content, changes in the buffer concentration or pH can lead to early or late eluting peaks.
 Reprepare your mobile phase - Conditioning Insufficient conditioning of the column to your mobile phase might result in shorter or longer retention times.
-Make sure that your column has been conditioned properly and run a blank injection before your first standard or sample - Leaks Depending on the location of a leak, leaks can also cause your analytes to be detected at a faster or slower retention time.
-See the Leaking section - Equilibration Insufficient equilibration to the starting conditions of your analysis can lead to mostly early eluting peaks - Contamination Contamination in the column can cause peaks to elute early.
-See Contamination to find out more about column contamination - Modification Has the stationary phase of your previously used column been permanently modified, e.g., by using an ion pair reagent or has the phase collapsed due to using a 100 % aqueous phase?
-If so, a new column will not be able to match the retention times of the old column
+Make sure that your column has been conditioned properly and run a blank injection before your first standard or sample.
+HILIC methods require longer column conditioning to achieve stable retention times - Leaks Depending on the location of a leak, leaks can also cause your analytes to be detected at a faster or slower retention time.
+See the Leaking section - Equilibration Insufficient equilibration to the starting conditions of your analysis can lead to mostly early eluting peaks.
+Ensuring a stable water partition on the phase surface requires longer equilibration and a minimum 3% water concentration - Contamination Contamination in the column can cause peaks to elute early.
+See Contamination to find out more about column contamination - Modification Has the stationary phase of your previously used column been permanently modified